This post contains sponsored links. Please read full disclosure if you would like additional details.

 During the 16th and 17th centuries inhabitants grew sugarcane in the Caribbean.
 Likewise, European settlers colonized these islands mainly for the sugar cane.
 Prior to this they had to get sugar from spice traders from Asia which made sugar expensive.
 As a result, sugar cane was considered liquid gold.
 That is why pirates came to the area.

 The sugarcane, a relative of bamboo, takes 3 months to grow from seed to maturity.
 Then workers harvest it by hand.
 After that the sugar is processed and molasses is left over as a waste product.
 The natives would ferment the molasses to make rum.
 The name rum comes from the Latin word sacrum, meaning sweet.
 They would then reintroduce the waste products from the distilling process back into the soil as fertilizer.

 There are two main types of distilleries, the pot still and the column still.
 Each has its pros and cons.
 I am giving you a brief summary, but Ray goes into a lot more detail.
 I advise you to take his class if you want to learn more.
 He is very entertaining and personable.
 The experience was like hanging out with an old friend.
 I guarantee you will have fun.

 Pot still distillation makes smaller batches of rum.
-After each batch you need to add new ingredients to start the process again.
-If you are a distiller that likes to test out new recipes therefore changing the flavors, this is for you.
+Once a batch is completed, you need to add new ingredients to start the process again.
+If you are a distiller that likes to test out new recipes, therefore changing the flavors, this is for you.
 However, because the pot still makes smaller batches, it is hard to maintain consistency and have stable results.

 On the other hand, the column still is preferable for large production.
 Batches are made continuously, therefore providing consistent results.
 However, if you want to change the recipe it takes approximately three months to stop the process and restart again so you are losing a lot of production time.
 Ray says that this type of distillery looks like an oil refinery.